Public Participation and Presentations

 A proposed BMP was released to the public on July 18, 2018.
 The public was encouraged to submit comments.
 Following the close of a 30 day public comment period on August 17, 2018, all comments and input received were reviewed and considered by TDEC personnel prior to the finalization of the BMP.

 The State’s final BMP may now be accessed here: http://www.tn.gov/environment/VW_BMP.
-TDEC anticipates that it will employ the following order when releasing project solicitations, with the first solicitation now available for Class 4-8 School Buses:
+TDEC anticipates that it will employ the following order when releasing project solicitations, with the first solicitation now closed for Class 4-8 School Buses:

 1) Class 4-8 School Buses;